spacetx/starfish/docs/source/getting_started/data_model/index.rst

 determine, using our documentation, how to reformat their microscopy data.
 We are working with `Bio-Formats <bio_formats>`_ to automate this conversion and reduce this up-front cost.

-#TODO ambrosejcarr add an image of an experiment

 Field of View
 -------------